IATI/IATI-Guidance/en/upgrades/integer-upgrade-to-2-01/migrating.rst

 dates:

--  all @iso-date attributes
+-  all \@iso-date attributes
--  fss/@extraction-date attribute
+-  fss/\@extraction-date attribute
--  all @value-date attributes
+-  all \@value-date attributes

 datetimes:

--  all @generated-datetime attributes
+-  all \@generated-datetime attributes
--  all  @last-updated-datetime attributes
+-  all  \@last-updated-datetime attributes

 Example
 +++++++